maitreyyi/cs121searchengine/README.md

 ```

 ### 4. Download and extract dataset
-Download developer.zip and extract into /data
+Download Algorithms and data structures developer: larger collection of web pages ---> developer.zip and extract into /data

 ### 5. Run indexer
 ```bash